skip navigation

 • DHH Cyber-Community Summit

-June 25-27, 2008 the first annual DHH Cyber-Community Workshop will take place at Rochester Institute of Technology, home of the National Technical Institute for the Deaf.
-The goal is to energize the DHH Cyber Community members including students, interpreters, captioners, sign language linguistic researchers, educational technology researchers, and cyber infrastructure experts.
+June 25-27, 2008 the first annual DHH Cyber-Community Workshop at Rochester Institute of Technology, home of the National Technical Institute for the Deaf.
+The goal was to energize the DHH Cyber Community members including students, interpreters, captioners, sign language linguistic researchers, educational technology researchers, and cyber infrastructure experts.
 Funded by the National Science Foundation.

 Comments to Anna C. Cavender